raceintospace/raceintospace/doc/manual/manual.md

 ### Docking Module

-Intuitively enough, these are used on missions that involve docking: docking tests, LM tests, and lunar landings.
-In order to test them you would be well-advised to first develop the Explorer/Sputnik, whose Safety factor is rolled against for the docking module's Hardware Power-On step.
+These are used on docking tests, LM tests, and lunar landings.
+Before using them you would be well-advised to first develop the Explorer/Sputnik, whose Safety factor is rolled against for the DM's Hardware Power-On step.
 Docking modules are the only component whose Safety you cannot improve with research—your modules must be tested in space in order to improve: a successful test will yield 10% Safety, a failure 5%.
-A docking module will remain active in space for a year, so it may be used the season it was launched or the one after: a Manned Orbital Docking (Orbit) mission would be used to take advantage of this option.
+A DM will remain active in space for a year, so it may be used the season it was launched or the one after: a Manned Orbital Docking (Orbit) mission would be used to take advantage of this option.

 ## MISSION MILESTONE STEPS

 Space exploration was something completely new in the 1950s and early 60s.
 Space could be filled with a host of dangers to human beings and living things generally—and some of those turned out to be real.
 Rushing ahead heedless of those possibilities would have been foolhardy.
 We sent probes up above the atmosphere to see what was there, and discovered the Van Allen Belt.
 Then we sent animals into space: generally, the US used primates and the Soviets used dogs.
 Finally we sent up humans, briefly at first, and for longer periods as we learned more about how the human body reacts to weightlessness.
-We learned, for instance, that early fears of astronauts losing control of their reasoning in space were unfounded; however we also discovered unexpected effects such as space sickness and gradual loss of bone and muscle mass, which have to be taken into account on longer voyages.
+We learned, for instance, that early fears of astronauts losing control of their reasoning were unfounded; however we also discovered unexpected effects such as space sickness and gradual loss of bone and muscle mass, which have to be taken into account on longer voyages.

-On a larger scale, before the US sent anyone into orbit it tossed a couple astronauts into space on suborbital missions (of course the Soviets skipped that one, as you can in the game).
+Before the US sent anyone into orbit it tossed a couple astronauts into space on suborbital missions (of course the Soviets skipped that one, as you can in the game).
 And both sides performed a number of simple orbitals before attempting long durations or spacewalks.
 Duration, EVA, and docking were all well under our belt before the US ventured beyond Earth orbit, and the Soviets never did—though they did send animals around the Moon.
 Race Into Space models the importance of incremental progress by assigning extra risk to missions that skip milestone steps.
-Skipping steps is still a valid strategy in some cases, but is not something to be done lightly.
-Each milestone skipped carries a -3% penalty on each step of the mission, so if you skip two milestones for a mission, each step of that mission will suffer -6%.
+Skipping useful sometimes, but is not something to be done lightly.
+Each milestone skipped carries a -3% penalty on each step of the flight, so if you skip two milestones for a mission, every step will suffer -6%.
 Of course if it succeeds, you'll get credit for having accomplished those milestone steps and won't be penalized for them again.

-Similarly, the game assigns a -5% penalty for each *duration* level skipped: for instance, if you had just completed a Manned Orbital (Duration A) and planned a Duration D for next turn (skipping Durations B & C), that mission would suffer -10% per step.
+Similarly, the game assigns a -5% penalty for each *duration* level skipped: for instance, if you had just completed a Manned Orbital (Duration A) and planned a Duration D for next turn (skipping B & C), that mission would suffer -10% per step.
 Duration penalties are cumulative with any milestone penalties, of course.
 Finally, any new milestone mission will suffer a -1% New Mission penalty, modeling the little extra risk you take when trying something new.

 ### ORBITAL SATELLITE